kharchenkolab/dropEst/README.md

 ### Command line arguments for dropTag
 *  -c, --config filename: xml file with droptag parameters
 *  -l, --log-prefix prefix: logs prefix
 *  -n, --name name: alternative output base name
+*  -p, --parallel number: number of threads
 *  -S, --save-stats : save stats to rds file.
 This data is used on the dropReport phase.
 *  -t, --lib-tag library tag : (for IndropV3 with library tag only)
 *  -q, --quiet : disable logs

 Please, use `./droptag -h` for additional help.